-Israel, Palestinians battle in most serious Gaza violence since 2014 war
+Israel, Palestinians battle in worst Gaza aerial clashes since 2014 war

 Israeli Prime Minister Benjamin Netanyahu, who said on Sunday he hoped to avoid another Gaza war and reach an “arrangement” that would also ease Palestinian economic hardship, convened his security cabinet to discuss Israel’s next moves.

 A Palestinian official said Egypt and the United Nations had stepped up efforts to end the current round of fighting.

-Since the 2014 war, both Hamas and Israel have pulled back after brief bouts of fighting from another large-scale conflict.
+“The (Palestinian factions) agreed to hold fire to give Egyptian efforts to end Israeli aggression a chance, but the factions will respond to every Israeli attack,” the official said.

+There was no word from the security cabinet session whether Israel would agree, and rocket attacks continued amid Israeli air strikes as the forum met.

 Sirens again rang out in southern Israeli towns on Tuesday after Palestinian rockets crashed into several homes overnight.
 The military said the Iron Dome anti-rocket system intercepted more than 100 projectiles.